MarcelMichau/fake-survey-generator/README.md

 - Deploying Entity Framework Core Code-First Migrations to [Azure SQL Database](https://azure.microsoft.com/en-us/services/sql-database/) using [Azure Pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/what-is-azure-pipelines?view=azure-devops)
 - Using [Microsoft Entra ID](https://www.microsoft.com/en-us/security/business/identity-access/microsoft-entra-id) authentication to [Azure SQL Database](https://azure.microsoft.com/en-us/services/sql-database/) with Entity Framework Core
 - Running a microservice application locally using [Docker Compose](https://docs.docker.com/compose/)
-- Using Azure Pipelines to build & deploy a microservice application to [Azure Container Apps](https://azure.microsoft.com/en-us/services/container-apps/#overview)
+- Using Azure Pipelines with [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/overview) to build & deploy a microservice application to [Azure Container Apps](https://azure.microsoft.com/en-us/services/container-apps/#overview)
 - Infrastructure as Code for Azure resources using [Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview)

 Some of the above features are relatively straightforward to implement, others have some intricacies that require some Googling in order to set up.
 I just like to have them placed in the context of a complete working application to refer back to when necessary.